Yugyeong-Ji/-DiffuseVae-with-flow-prior/README.md

 This repository is for the final project of the 2024 Fall semester course, **Deep Generative Modeling (DGM)**.

+## Summary
+- Step1: Independent Training of VAE and DDPM
+- Step2: Joint End-to-End Training of VAE and DDPM
+- Step3: step2 + adaptive Conditioning with Flow-Based Prior

 ## Dataset and Project Files

 The project results, including images and checkpoints, are available in the following Google Drive folder: